Impact of first-order phase transitions on dark matter production in the scotogenic model: The phase transitions

 The two-step PTs occur for BM3 and BM4, unlike BM1 and BM2.
-Fig.~\ref{fig:contour2} represents the contours of the finite temperature effective potential for BM3 (top) and BM4 (bottom) at $T=T_{n1}$ (left) and $T_{n2}$ (right) where $T_{n1}$ and $T_{n2}$ are the nucleation temperatures for the first and second step PTs, respectively.\footnote{One cannot precisely define the first nucleation temperature $T_{n1}$ for BM4 because it is the second-order PT.
-However we regard the temperature when the first-step PT occurs as the nucleation temperature $T_{n1}$ for BM4.} The nucleation temperatures for BM3 are numerically determined as $T_{n1}=148~\mathrm{GeV}$ and $T_{n2}=86~\mathrm{GeV}$ by CosmoTransitions~\cite{Wainwright:2011kj}.
-For BM4, these are determined as $T_{n1}=184~\mathrm{GeV}$ and $T_{n2}=66~\mathrm{GeV}$.
+Fig.~\ref{fig:contour2} represents the contours of the finite temperature effective potential for BM3 (top) and BM4 (bottom) at $T=T_{n1}$ (left) and $T_{n2}$ (right) where $T_{n1}$ and $T_{n2}$ are the nucleation temperatures for the first and second step PTs, respectively.\footnote{The nucleation temperature cannot be defined for the first PT for BM4 because the bubbles are not produced for the second-order PT.
+Nevertheless, we simply regard $T_{n1}$ for BM4 as the temperature where the second-order PT occurs in this paper. } The nucleation temperatures for BM3 are numerically determined as $T_{n1}=148~\mathrm{GeV}$ and $T_{n2}=86~\mathrm{GeV}$ while these are $T_{n1}=184~\mathrm{GeV}$ and $T_{n2}=66~\mathrm{GeV}$ for BM4.
+We confirmed that the numerical determination of the nucleation temperatures with CosmoTransitions is stable enough near the BM parameter sets.